Apple Combine Basics PART I

 Conclusion:

 Congratulations!
-If you are still reading this article you’ve studied the basics of Combine, and now you are ready to write your amazing apps using this nice technology.
-We’ve covered all the components which compose the Combine framework: publishers, receivers, operators.
-And we’ve studied some error handling and the basic life cycle of the pipe.
+If you are still reading this blog, you’ve studied the basics of Combine, and now you are ready to write your amazing apps using this nice technology.
+We’ve covered all the components that compose the Combine framework: publishers, receivers, and operators.
+We’ve also studied error handling and the basic life cycle of the pipe.
 Also, we’ve seen how easy it is to set up a pipe.

 In the next part, we will use our knowledge to create a complex pipe for interacting with a REST API.
 The interaction will be done in a few steps.
 Also, we will implement some error handling strategy.